 The importance of doing well in overall BAGCAT scoring cannot be over-emphasised.
 British Swimming’s talent ID programme will always look at BAGCAT rankings rather than individual event winners, this being a clear indication that these competitors are more likely to develop into better swimmers.

-So why is this system only used for swimmers up to 14 year old boys and 13 year old girls?
+So why is this system only used for swimmers up to 14 years old?

 Most importantly it is to ensure that swimmers do not specialise in one stroke at an early age.
 A swimmer’s best stroke at age 9 may not necessarily be their best stroke one or two years later and the BAGCAT system with its requirement to swim Medleys is specifically designed to accommodate this.
 The Form Stroke category also ensures that variety is maintained by swimmers having to be proficient at more than one stroke.

-When swimmers move into their mid to late teens, their bodies become fully developed (girls sooner than boys – hence the difference in BAGCAT upper ages) and they should start to specialise in strokes and distances.
+When swimmers move into their mid to late teens, their bodies become fully developed (girls sooner than boys) and they should start to specialise in strokes and distances.
 Therefore beyond BAGCAT ages, swimmers will compete at County, Regional and National events at individual events.

 Just a final word of warning ….
 A summary of BAGCAT points and age group placings are issued at regular intervals throughout competitions.
 If you find you are near the top places at any point BEWARE of the swimmer who has not yet swum in a category and leaves it until the last session to add a few hundred points to their total.
 It is a very fair system – but it can be cruel !!